-This article was last updated Feb 04, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 04, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Your American Express® card has accumulated a nice pile of Membership Rewards® points and you’re in a giving mood.
 What’s the best way to share your points wealth?